Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Stress/Boredom rating:  3/5 (Eustress)
 	19. Me-points:  -1/3 (Hate); 1/3 (Love)
 	20. Kind of person most protected:  Stalkers (Hate); party people (Love)
-	21. Special categories:  Hypersmooth, Diversifying, Hedonological
+	21. Special categories:  Hypersmooth, Diversifying, Hedonological, Furry
 	22. Conversion potential:  Unknown
 50. Sentient Capital
 	1. Authorial protest:  As written, this "technology" is gibberish.
 You can't make individual units of money sentient.
 The closest you can do is slave-trading.
 If your currency is slaves, you have sentient capital.